SAP-samples/teched2025-XP261/exercises/ex3/README.md

-# Exercise 3 - Onboard new employee in SAP SFSF
+# Exercise 3 - Onboard a new employee in SAP SuccessFactors

 In this exercise, you will onboard the new employee in the scenario with the name Jane Smit&lt;`NNN`&gt;. `NNN` will be replaced with your seat number, for example `Jane Smith045`.